Understand Your Billing Documents

 Unit price

-Displays the total charges for each item in the subscription.
+Displays the total charge for each item in the subscription.

 Billing statements